-- Drag across the screen as shown. - ► The function registered to 🖰 will be called up. - By dragging across the screen as shown, you can also call up the functions registered to →, ← and →. - You can change the functions registered to Touch Actions.
+- Drag across the screen as shown. - By dragging across the screen as shown, you can also call up the functions registered to →, ← and →. - You can change the functions registered to Touch Actions.

 Changing Touch Actions Registered Functions

 You can register the functions you want to use easily to each of the drag patterns.